nhsconnect/CareConnect-API-Documents/pages/conformance/conformance_unstructureddocument_api.md

 ## 1. Server Conformance Requirements ##

-This section outlines conformance requirements for Care Connect Documents API Servers<!--and Client applications-->, identifying FHIR resourcess, RESTful operations and the search parameters to be supported.
+This section outlines conformance requirements for Care Connect Documents API Servers<!--and Client applications-->, identifying FHIR resources and RESTful operations <!--and the search parameters--> to be supported.

 <!--
 Note: The individual Care Connect Core profiles identify the structural constraints, terminology bindings and invariants, however, implementers must refer to the conformance requirements for details on the RESTful operations, specific profiles and the search parameters applicable to each of the US Core actors.